Mbit/s median transmission capacity for fixed private broadband subscriptions

-The Ministry of Transport, the Norwegian Industrial and Regional Development Fund, business associations, research institutes and media also use the statistics.
+Ministry of Local Government and Modernisation, the Ministry of Transport, Innovation Norway, business associations, research institutes and media also use the statistics.

 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 8 am.
 Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.